 Records

-Record is a new type.
+A record is a new type.
 It is like a class, but it can inherit only from another record and all its members are read-only.
-Unlike structs, record is still reference type.
+Unlike structs, a record is still a reference type.

 Nullability

-Nullable reference types was feature of C# 8.
-Nothing new here, except that whole BCL is now annotated for nullability.
+Nullable reference types were a feature of C# 8.
+Nothing new here, except that the whole BCL is now annotated for nullability.

-Inherited class which overrides a property can return more specific type.
+An inherited class that overrides a property can return a more specific type.
 It is very useful.
-Who knows why we must wait so long?
+Who knows why we had to wait so long?

-The most important aspect of .NET 5 is that every new version of .NET can now afford to introduce breaking charges.
+The most important aspect of .NET 5 is that every new version of .NET can now afford to introduce breaking changes.
 It will boost its development.
-The problem with previous approach was that a system-wide .NET Framework update affected all applications thus this update had to be 100% backward compatible.
+The problem with the previous approach was that a system-wide .NET Framework update affected all applications, thus this update had to be 100% backward compatible.
 It is no longer necessary.
 Every application can now carry its own runtime.
 Sweet.
 You have a choice.

 - Publish a portable binary.
 It requires a runtime, or it can be compiled to native code.